Clicky Skip to Content

 To deactivate something means turning it off.
 Something inactive is something that has already been turned off.
 The word “inactivate” does not exist.
 The correct wording is “deactivate.
 It means that you are no longer active.

-Whether it’s a credit card that’s been canceled, a membership that’s been canceled, or something else.
+Whether it’s a credit card that’s been cancelled, a membership that’s been canceled, or something else.
 In all these cases we use the word “Deactivated”.

 It means being rendered inactive.
 When referring to machinery or technology, it usually means that it has been turned off and is no longer performing its function.
 When in the inactive state, anything that can be described as being able to switch from an active state to an inactive state is said to be deactivated.